dvanderelst/GradStats/Plotting/base_plotting.md

     -   <a href="#line-plot" id="toc-line-plot">Line plot</a>
     -   <a href="#setting-colors-and-markers"
         id="toc-setting-colors-and-markers">Setting colors and markers</a>
+    -   <a href="#handy-dandy-adding-an-alpha-channel-to-a-color"
+        id="toc-handy-dandy-adding-an-alpha-channel-to-a-color">Handy Dandy:
+        adding an alpha channel to a color</a>
 -   <a href="#basic-plot-type-histogram"
     id="toc-basic-plot-type-histogram">Basic plot type: histogram</a>
 -   <a href="#basic-plot-type-barchart"